 The Coordinating Committee

 represents the breadth of the participating departments and consists of faculty members appointed by the Associate Dean of Academic Programs in the College of Agriculture.
 These faculty members are responsible for the direction and development of the Ag Biotech program and monitoring the progress of students within the program.
-Members of the coordinating committee are: Dr. Daniel Howe from Veterinary Sciences, Dr. Michael Goodin from Plant Pathology, Dr. Sharyn Perry from Plant and Soil Sciences, Dr. Trevor Creamer from Biochemistry, Dr. Ling Yuan from Plant and Soil Sciences, Dr. Luke Moe from Plant and Soil Sciences, Dr. Craig Vander Kooi from Biochemistry, Dr. James Harwood from Entomology.
+Members of the coordinating committee are: Dr. Daniel Howe from Veterinary Sciences, Dr. Michael Goodin from Plant Pathology, Dr. Sharyn Perry from Plant and Soil Sciences, Dr. James Harwood from Entomology, Dr. Robert Houtz from Horticulture, Dr. Luke Moe from Plant and Soil Sciences, Dr. Craig Vander Kooi from Biochemistry, Dr. Xuguo Zhou from Entomology.